reedkavner/canonical-gmail/README.md

 (E.g., exam.ple+foo@googlemail.com becomes example@gmail.com) so that it can be compared against other canonical addresses.

-The canonical address should not be stored in lieu of the user's inputed address, as some folks use these modifications to route their incoming email to particular folders.These Gmail power users can be a persnickety bunch.
+**The canonical address should not be stored in lieu of the user's inputed address**, as some folks use these modifications to route their incoming email to particular folders.These Gmail power users can be a persnickety bunch.
 Don't mess up their system.